 Aloe Life’s Skin Treatment and Digestive Aid are great options to add to your dog’s diet if they have an upset stomach.
 It is made for animals and softens and reduces the itching from allergies, flea bites, and skin abrasions.

 Plain Unflavored Yogurt

-Yogurt is a great treat for dogs because it’s high in protein and probiotics.
+Yogurt is an excellent treat for dogs because it contains protein and probiotics.
 They also love the flavor.
 It is also an excellent home remedy for allergies in dogs, as it boosts the immune system and gut health.

 Your dog can have a spoonful of yogurt every day.